stefuiii/tp/docs/UserGuide.md

 **What's actually happening:** The Help window is already open but minimized.
 **Solution:** Look for the minimized Help window in your taskbar and click it to restore it.

+**Slight Flicker when clicking cards**

+**Problem:** Clicking the contact card in list view may cause slight flickering **Solution:** Since there's no functionality tied to clicking of the items in the list.
+Simply refrain from doing so.

 --------------------------------------------------------------------------------------------------------------------

 ## Command summary